tstuefe/JEP450-text/jeptext.md

       [.......................HHHHHHHHHHHHHHHHHHHHHHHHHHHHHHH.AAAA.TT]
              (Unused)                      (Hash Code)     (GC Age)(Tag)

-In some situations the mark word is overwritten with a tagged pointer to a separate data structure:
+In some situations, the mark word is overwritten with a tagged pointer to a separate data structure:

     Mark Word (overwritten):
      64                                                           2 0